Should I just take responsibility for my own actions?

 How will I know that my baby will have a happy life?

 Life does not come with guarantees for anyone.
 But you can make decisions that offer your child opportunities.
 You will be able to choose the family that adopts your child.
-You will be presented with prospective adoptive parent profiles that tell you about who they are and what adopting your child would mean to them.
 They will have the financial means and social resources to give your child the best life possible.
 You can meet the family and agree on the adoption terms you want including communication, contact and your ability to stay informed about your child.

 What if my family is NOT accepting of a decision for adoption?

 Family traditions can be important and a strong part of your family.
-It takes courage to make a decision to go against the expectations of your family.
-Adoption may be a choice family members have difficulty accepting – but you need to make a choice based on the care of your child, not what your family wants.
-Children have daily needs that need to be met throughout their development.
-You’ll need to make a decision about whether or not you can meet those needs based on your current circumstances and the support you have in your life.
-If you feel that adoption would give these things to your child, then this is what you should choose.
-You have to make a choice that is best for you and your baby, not what is best for your family.
+It takes courage to make a decision to go against the expectations of family members.
+Adoption may be a choice family members have difficulty accepting.
+You need to make a choice based on the care of your child, not what your family wants.
+Family members typically lose interest with providing support and caring for the baby after a short period of time.
+Therefore you have to make a choice that is best for you and your baby, not what is best for your family.
 Our social workers can also talk to your family and offer them counseling also.

 What if my friends think I should keep the baby?